 Leaders, recognize that meaningful change is hard work for everyone.
 Avoid being trapped by the false choice argument that something is either right or difficult.
 Often what is right is also difficult, not just for you, but for your team.
 Don’t hide the difficulty; celebrate it.
 Your team’s passion to do what is necessary, not just what is easy, is a mark of just how much your team cares.

-Support even those that want to run away.
+Support even those who want to run away.

 When imagining myself dressed in a bunny suit, I could only picture the enthusiasm of kids excited to see the Easter Bunny.
 I forgot that some kids, little kids especially, might not have complete confidence in having a white hairy creature with beady eyes and a creepy smile hold them.
 So, when the first kid in line started to scream when their parents nudged them closer to me, my own enthusiasm and excitement began to fade.
 But, after reminding myself that “my look” was anything but normal, I quickly replaced my feeling of rejection to empathy for the toddler’s fear of the unknown.
 I also could relate to the mother that was clearly reluctant to hand her child to a stranger in a bunny suit.
 My role was to encourage, but not force.
 I would reach out a paw, so small kids could at least touch my fur.
 I took pride in knowing that even the ones that walked away screaming may feel just a little more confident to face the big white bunny again next year.